231002-AutoIoT/TrainerNotes/CL-projects.md

     - Provide a brief report on the importance of network management in automotive systems.

 ### Submission
 Presentation to trainers & submit all material worked on to your cohort sharepoint under the [`cl-mini-projects/mini-busmaster-canoe`](https://revaturetech.sharepoint.com/:f:/s/231002-OnlineVA-AutomotiveiOTTesting/EgGvHCOfikFGocSF8w_q234BUkwh49jSQfK5XNAqi1Aq3A?e=Gs8wTZ) folder.
+Please generate a sub-folder with `firstname-lastname` within to share all your resources.

 <hr/>